wzedi/terraform-aws-demo/README.md

 # symbiote-terraform-task
 Demonstrates how I approach terraform implementations.

+## TL;DR

+To get started:

+1. Run docker for your environment.
+1. Deploy with `AWS_PROFILE=myprofile make deploy`
+1. Destroy with `AWS_PROFILE=myprofile make destroy`.
+Before running this step the following manual steps are required in the console:
+    * RDS deletion protection must be disabled
+    * The state bucket must be emptied

 ## Usage

 This project has two stacks - the terraform backend and the main solution.